WAR TO END ALL WARS

 - Where the Poppies Now Grow by Hilary Ann Robinson (ISBN 9780957124585)

-- The Ohio History Connection has an excellent resource about the poppy that incorporates "In Flanders Field" by Lt.
+- The Patriotic Poppies is an excellent resource about the poppy that incorporates "In Flanders Field" by Lt.
 Colonel John McCrae.

 - Veterans' Affairs Canada has an excellent activity where students can learn about remembrance symbols.
 Students can brainstorm and develop a remembrance symbol for World War I.